JackMcPhillips1543/Blackjack_final_project/README.md

 ## Getting Started

+To run the game, make sure you have the Java JDK installed.
+If not, you can install it from [here](https://docs.oracle.com/en/java/javase/20/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A)

+Clone this repository into the directory of your choice, and then use the terminal to navigate to the project directory.

-To run the game, use Gradle to launch the application.
-The source code can be found in the `/app/src/main/java/blackjack` directory.
+The source code can be found in the `/app/src/main/java/blackjack directory`.

 ## Features